 As a systemic therapist my underlying ethic is the relationships that influence and impact on our daily experiences, physically, mentally and emotionally.
 I believe that in exploring these relationships we are able to identify choices and areas for adjustment or change through the development of a therapeutic relationship.

 Maps & Directions

 |Face to face counselling:||Yes|

-I am currently available on Wednesdays and Thursdays between 4.00am and 6.00pm and can negotiate some appointments on other weekdays.
+I am currently available on Mondays and Fridays between 2.00pm and 6.00pm and can negotiate some appointments at other times.

 Types of client